Cristian Vega (One Life to Live): Storylines

-Evangeline

 Cristian and Evangeline grow closer and soon start a relationship, eventually declaring their love for one another.
 At one point Cristian tells Evangeline that he loves her more than anyone else in his life.
 Cristian is set up by his manager in a boxing scandal, but later cleared of the charges when Vincent Jones confesses.
 Soon after, Cristian is framed again for multiple cases of arson in Llanview; Evangeline supports his innocence, and the arsons are revealed to be racially motivated crimes by the White supremacist group "One Pure People."

 Evangeline's friendship (and kiss) with Todd Manning disrupts her relationship with Cristian and causes them to separate.
 During this time Cristian sleeps with Todd's ex-wife Blair Cramer, the two of them thinking that Evangeline and Todd are sleeping together at the same time.
 Cristian and Evangeline are repairing their relationship when, in a final attack by OPP in May 2007, Cristian's loft is filled with poison gas, which injures several people and leaves Evangeline in a coma.
 Cristian is then forced to say a painful goodbye to Evangeline when she is sent to a long-term care facility with only family allowed visitation.